Tax system of Ukraine: corporate income tax and simplified tax system

 An individual or a legal entity, including non-residents, may choose to benefit from the simplified tax system if they meet the criteria established by law.
-For instance, the third group of the simplified tax system, which is the most popular among legal entities, may be used if the annual turnover of such a legal entity does not exceed UAH 5 million.
-If this basic requirement is fulfilled, the respective business entity may use a flat rate of 5% of turnover provided that the business entity is not a value-added tax payer or a flat rate of 3% of turnover if the business entity is a value-added tax payer.
-Paying a single tax makes it much easier to declare and administer income, which often attracts businesses in the early stages of doing business.
+For instance, the third group of the simplified tax system, which is the most popular among legal entities, may be used if the annual turnover of such a legal entity does not exceed 1,167 minimum wages fixed by law on 1 January of the tax (reporting) year (about UAH 7 million, an equivalent to about EUR 210,000) per year.
+If this basic requirement is fulfilled, the respective business entity may use a flat rate of 5% of income if the value-added tax is included in the single tax or a flat rate of 3% of income if the business entity is a value-added tax payer.
+Paying a single tax makes it much easier to declare and administer income, which often attracts business in its early stages.

 The fourth group of the simplified tax system establishing special taxation conditions for agricultural commodity producers might also be interesting for foreign investors.
 In this case, the tax rate depends on the land category, its location and area.
-Legal entities are entitled to choose the fourth group of the simplified tax system provided that their agricultural commodity production share amounted to at least 75% in the previous year.
+Legal entities are entitled to choose the fourth group of the simplified tax system provided that their agricultural commodity production share is equal to or exceeds 75% for the previous tax (reporting) year.
 This is applicable to:

-- all entities separately, which carry out merger or accession.
-In this case, it is possible to become a single tax payer in the year of creation, if the agricultural commodity production share for the previous tax year by all commodity producers involved in their creation equals to or exceeds 75%;
+- legal entities created by merger or accession.
+In this case, it is possible to become a single tax payer in the year of creation, if the agricultural commodity production share received for the previous tax year by all individual members involved in such a reorganization equals to or exceeds 75%;

 - each individual entity created by split-up or spin-off.
 In this case, it is possible to become a single tax payer from the next year if the agricultural commodity production share for the previous tax year equals to or exceeds 75%;

-Newly created agricultural commodity producers (legal entities) may become single tax payers from the next year if the agricultural commodity production share obtained for the previous tax year equals to or exceeds 75% and newly created agricultural commodity producers (individuals) from the year of the state registration.
+Newly created agricultural commodity producers (legal entities) may become single tax payers from the next year if the agricultural commodity production share for the previous tax year equals to or exceeds 75%, and newly created agricultural commodity producers (individuals) from the year of their state registration.